LAKERS TOGETHER: Find out how we're moving forward.

 Dave Chesla (MPA '18) is currently Director of Operations at Spectrum Health.

-Jennifer Cichewicz-Stratton (MHA '17) is currently Senior Project Specialist at Priority Health
+Jenny (Vasquez) Dondzila (MHA '19) is currently Clinical Program Specialist at Priority Health

-John Luterbach (MHA '16) is currently Population Health and Clinical Integration Consultant at Mercy Health
+John Luterbach (MHA '16) is currently Senior Provider Network Performance Specialist at Mercy Health

 Kaitlyn Kleibusch (MHA '17) is currently Product Manager at Priority Health